ShakNat/DupyliCate/README.md

 - The base names of the files excluding the extensions must be the same across all input files, the config files, and the annotation txt file for GeMoMa annotation

 - Gene duplications classification needs the GFF file(s) as the inputs.
 Since GFF files have wide varying formats, the analysis can be interrupted at the validation step due to GFF file formatting issues

+- Some GFF files have mRNA features denoted as mRNA, while some have them denoted as transcript.
+In cases of merged annotation files, both the terms can denote an mRNA feature.
+But the script looks for the keyword mRNA first, and if not found, then searches for the word transcript.
+In case you have a merged annotation, please make the mRNA feature indicator uniform throughout the GFF file - either mRNA throughout or transcript throughout

 - Next, the FASTA headers need to match specific GFF attribute fields.
 Otherwise, the analysis would stop after the validation and PEP file generation step

 - Please look into the GFF config file preparation instructions to avoid such errors during analysis

 <div align="justify">

 - The script is designed in such a way that it can start from the point, an analysis was stopped or interrupted.
 But if the output files of the previous steps are truncated or empty, this will not be captured and may cause errors downstream.
-It is safe to remove the output files of the step that was interrupted while retaining the files generated in the earlier steps to facilitate a seamless run despite interruptions.
+It is safe to remove the output files of the step that was interrupted while retaining the files generated in the earlier steps to facilitate a seamless run despite interruptions

 </div>

 ## Third party tool references